 Relevant, Timely Trainings to Multiply Your Impact

-Multiply Minis are live trainings for ministry leaders to break out of the norm and hear fresh ideas.
-These 22 different options will encourage, inspire, and resource churches with the most current topics and innovative best practices from practitioners across West Ohio and beyond.
+Multiply Minis are live, interactive trainings for ministry leaders to break out of the norm and hear fresh ideas.
+These Minis will encourage, inspire, and resource churches with the most current topics and innovative best practices from practitioners across West Ohio and beyond.